w1101662433/BigCatCookie/README.md

 # BigCatCookie
-BigCatCookie can get page cookie as a json quickly
+BigCatCookie is a chrome plugin.
+It can get page cookie as a json quickly